mkalam-alami/jsx-pistols/README.md

 * **prependDoctype** *(boolean)*: Whether to prepend "\<!doctype html>" if the root element is an "\<html>" tag.
 Defaults to `true`.

 ### Methods

 `jsxPistols.render(templatePath: string[, context: any])`

 Renders a template file.

 * **templatePath** *(string)*: Path to the template.
 Either absolute, or relative to the specified `rootPath`.
 Extension may be omitted if `.jsx` or `.tsx`.
 * **context** *(any)*: Any context will be passed as the first parameter of the template rendering function.

+`jsxPistols.expressEngine(filePath: string, options: object, callback: Function)`

+Express-compatible templating engine.
+Can be used as an alternative to the *expressApp* constructor option, for finer control on Express configuration.

 ### Template contract